-Postal services need to have different tools in their toolbox, or put differently, a variety of vehicles in their fleet.
-Having an optimized toolbox should improve labor productivity by a much as 25%, while also helping to improve employee satisfaction, reduce carbon footprint and create a source of competitive advantage against competition in the growing parcel market.
+There are reasons to believe that postal services need to have different tools in their toolbox, or put differently, a variety of vehicles in their fleet.
+Having an optimized toolbox could actually improve labor productivity by as much as 25%, while also helping to improve employee satisfaction, reduce carbon footprint and create a source of competitive advantage against the competition in the growing parcel market.

-It is easy to separate between a hammer and screwdriver.
-But how should posts separate between tools?
+It is easy to separate between a hammer and a screwdriver.
+But how should postal companies separate their tools?
 Here are some common ways we have seen over the years:

 - Vehicle categories (bike, trike, quad, van, truck)

 - Homologation or license categories (l3, l4, l5, l6, l7, n1 etc.)